-Even though I had never heard about the sitcom TV series, that this new Brit comedy is based on, I decided to give it a try.
-Here is what I thought…
+Even though I had never heard about this TV series, that this Brit comedy film is based on, I decided to give it a try.
+Here is what I thought… 😀

 London in 2016: The two "elderly" ladies Edina Monsoon (Jennifer Saunders), a PR manager, and Patsy Stone (Joanna Lumley), a magazine editor, want to stay "hip, young and sexy" at all costs.
 However, they are not really that glamourous or rich as they think they are…

 In fact, Edina is one step away from becoming bankrupt, so she desperately needs some new high-end clients.
-Her eye is soon set on (real life) supermodel Kate Moss who happens to be on the lookout for a new PR.
-But when Edina tries to approach her object of desire at a party, she accidentally pushes Kate over the edge into the Thames.
+Her eye is soon set on (real life) supermodel Kate Moss who happens to be on the lookout for a new PR agent.
+But when Edina tries to approach her object of desire at a party in London, she accidentally pushes Kate over the edge into the river Thames.

 Presuming that Kate Moss has drowned and Edina will now be charged with murder, the two PR ladies need to flee the country!
 Their destination: The glamourous South of France…